 Does beer contain any nutritional value?

 A popular question!
-Research has shown, in small amounts, beer can have slight nutritional and also health benefits.
+Research has shown that in small amounts, beer can have slight nutritional and also health benefits.
 Studies evaluating the relative benefits of wine, for which the health benefits are already well understood, versus beer, suggest that moderate consumption is also associated with lower rates of cardiovascular disease.
 From a nutritional standpoint, beer contains more protein and B vitamins than wine and the antioxidant content is equivalent to that of wine, but the specific antioxidants are different (i.e. hops and grapes contain different antioxidants).
-These nutrients are however in small amounts especially compared with the large amount of carbohydrates in beer (a pint of beer, 568 mL, contains around 150-180 calories).
+However, these nutrients exist in small amounts, especially compared with the large amount of carbohydrates in beer (a pint of beer, 568 mL, contains around 150-180 calories).
 A heavy intake of beer (typically >500 mL per day) is often associated with bigger waists, which has been explained by the liver metabolising (or ‘burning’) the alcohol in beer, rather than our body fat (especially in the belly).
 Although not everyone agrees!
 However, it is generally advised not to drink beer or any other alcoholic beverage for health benefits, while over-consumption wipes out any positive health benefits and increases the risk of liver cancer, cirrhosis, alcoholism, and obesity.

 Different countries have different labelling requirements for alcoholic beverages.
-Earlier this year, in the U.K., The Royal Society for Public Health called for a change in alcoholic drinks labelling, citing a public “awareness vacuum” on how alcohol affects health.
+In 2018, in the U.K., The Royal Society for Public Health called for a change in alcoholic drinks labelling, citing a public “awareness vacuum” on how alcohol affects health.
 Their research indicated that 81% of the public wanted to see guidelines on labels, like those on food items, which clearly show a low, medium or high content of fat, saturated fat, sugars and salt.
 So, more generally, do you agree with this principle, and would you like to see your foods and beverages more clearly labelled?

 © University of York